dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 {{< /notice >}}

-The end result - a 24/7 working Telegram bot that has access to the GPT-J-6B model.
+The end result 👉 a 24/7 working Telegram bot that has access to the GPT-J-6B model 🥳

 For **FREE** 🚀

 {{< video src="chatbot.mp4" width="400px" loop="true" autoplay="true" muted="true">}}

 That's about a wrap!
-Congratulations for making it 🥳
+Congratulations on making it!

-So, where do we go from here?
+So, what's next?

+{{< notice tip >}}
 Here are some of my suggestions to level-up your bot:
-+ Make your bot multifunctional by creating other commands that correspond to other functions.
++ Make your bot **multifunctional** by creating commands that query other GPT models - try using a GPT-Neo model [here](https://huggingface.co/spaces/dnth/gpt-neo-paraphrase).
 + Check out other SOTA language models or hybrid models like [DALL-E](https://openai.com/blog/dall-e/) and deploy them on your bot.
 + Create a Discord bot and deploy a model of your choice.
+{{< /notice >}}

-I'd love to see what you create 😍.
+I'd love to see what you create.
-Tag me in your Twitter/LinkedIn post!
+Tag me in your Twitter/LinkedIn post! 😍

 ### 🙏 Comments & Feedback
 I hope you've learned a thing or two from this blog post.